Daemusin of Goguryeo

-King Daemusin (4–44, r.
-18–44) was the third ruler of Goguryeo, the northernmost of the Three Kingdoms of Korea.
-He led early Goguryeo through a period of massive territorial expansion, conquering several smaller nations and the powerful kingdom of Dongbuyeo.
+Daemusin (4–44, r.
+18–44) was the third king of Goguryeo, the northernmost of the Three Kingdoms of Korea.
+He led early Goguryeo through a period of massive territorial expansion, conquering several smaller nations and the powerful kingdom of Eastern Buyeo.

 Biography

-He was born as Prince Moo-hyul, the third son of King Yuri.
+He was born as Prince Muhyul, the third son of King Yuri.
 At 11 years old he became the crown prince, as the next in line to the throne had committed suicide, and became king upon his father's death four years later.

 Daemusin strengthened central rule of Goguryeo and expanded its territory.
 He annexed Dongbuyeo and killed its king Daeso in 22 AD.
 In 26 AD he conquered Gaema-guk, along the Amnok River, and later conquered Guda-guk.

-After fending off China's attack in 28, he sent his son, Prince Hodong, who was about 16 at the time, to attack the Nangnang Commandery.
+After fending off a China's attack in 28, he sent his son, Prince Hodong, who was about 16 at the time, to attack the Nangnang Commandery.
 He also defeated the Nakrang Kingdom in northwestern Korea in 32.
 He destroyed Nangnang in 37, but an Eastern Han army sent by Emperor Guangwu of Han, captured it in 44.
 He was buried in Daesuchonwon.

 In the legend of Prince Hodong and the Princess of Nakrang Daemusin was said to have sent his son into deceiving the princess of Nakrang into destroying the drum that would have warned them for a coming invasion.